bloxstreet/support/hr-information/group-shouts.md

 {: .text-red-300 }

 ~~~
-🛍️ SHIFT | Hi, everyone!
+🛍️ SHIFT | Hello, everyone!
 I am now hosting a shift at the store!
-Customers, head down to shop and get a refreshing beverage!
-Additionally, this is an opportunity for staff to get promoted and earn points!
+Customers, head down to shop and get a refreshing beverage.
+Additionally, this is an opportunity for staff to get promoted and earn points.
 I look forward to seeing everyone there! 🛍️
 ~~~

 ```